deGravity/automatetest/pspy/readme.md

 may be required to avoid linking errors at runtime.

+The pytorch and conda-forge channels may need to be enabled to satisfy build dependencies.
+You can add them using

+`conda config --add channels pytorch`

+`conda config --add channels conda-forge`

 ## Using pspy

 The pspy module gives you one main entry point for loading a